How are the books arranged?

 Using OneSearch, which can be accessed from any computer with an internet connection, you can search for everything that we keep in our libraries.
 There are also dedicated computers for using OneSearch, located within each of the libraries.

 We provide electronic reading lists that link your reading list directly to the catalogue so you can easily check the availability of your books in the library.
-They can be searched by keyword, module name, unit, tutor, list name or module code.
-This service is only available if your tutor has added their reading list.
+A link to your module list should be available on your Blackboard module site.